jguida941/checksum-and-cert-toolkit/doc/adrs/0001-choose-message-digest.md

 ## Decision

-Use SHA-256 (`MessageDigest.getInstance("SHA-256")`) as the checksum algorithm.
-It offers strong collision resistance, is widely supported in Java, and balances security with performance.
+Use SHA-256 as the checksum algorithm.
+In code, this is captured in the `HASH_ALGORITHM` constant (`"SHA-256"`) and passed to `MessageDigest.getInstance(HASH_ALGORITHM)`.
+SHA-256 offers strong collision resistance, is widely supported in Java, and balances security with performance.
 We considered SHA-512 for a larger security margin but rejected it to avoid longer hashes and higher compute cost that are unnecessary for this use case.
 MD5 and SHA-1 are excluded due to known collision vulnerabilities.

 ## Consequences